 The research process

-In Jobs to be Done research, we conduct 15-20 in-depth interviews of about 45mins length with participants, one at a time, who have recently, i.e. in the last 3 month, bought and used your product or service.
+In Jobs to be Done research, we conduct up to 15 in-depth interviews of about 45mins length with participants, one at a time, who have recently, i.e. in the last 3 month, bought and used or stopped using your product or service.

 After each interview, we code and model interview debriefs into “Demand Profiles” summarising each interviewee’s story that led them to buy and use a solution.
 When all interviews have been conducted, we start affinity mapping the demand profiles: Which were similar?
 Which were different?
-We group similar profiles together and then distil them into “Job Specs” that describe the ‘Jobs’ that interviewees hire your product or service for.
+We group similar profiles together and then distil them into a “Job Spec” that describes the ‘Jobs’ that interviewees hire your product or service for.
 These are our “Job Hypotheses”.

-Once we have created the job hypotheses, we can begin to confirm or deny our (qualitative) hypotheses quantitatively with larger sample sizes.
+Once we have created the Job Hypotheses, we can begin to confirm or deny our (qualitative) hypotheses quantitatively at first with the interviewees and then with a larger sample size from your customer base.
 We can use questionnaires and other quantitative methods.

 How the research insights will help you